A Retirement Community Checklist… Finding the Right One

 What levels of care are offered?

 You’re likely already aware that there are many different types of retirement communities out there offering various levels of care to their residents.
 Some facilities are more explicitly focused on things like memory/Alzheimer’s care or round-the-clock nursing care for individuals with complex medical needs.
-And assisted living communities and residential care homes offer 24-hour supervision for those that need help with daily living but are otherwise relatively healthy.
+Assisted living communities and residential care homes offer 24-hour supervision for those that need help with daily living but are otherwise relatively healthy.
+Personal care communities, like Calvary Homes, offer some of the same benefits, but assisted living communities have different requirements mandated by the state of Pennsylvania to be considered an assisted living facility.

 Many communities, including ours here at Calvary Homes, are known as continuing care retirement communities (CCRCs) and offer a range of care options to meet residents’ changing needs as they age.
 This more flexible type of community assures that residents always have access to the precise level of care that they require at any given time, and it allows residents to move between different levels as often as they need to.
 While you may move between different physical areas of the community as your needs change – for example, those who are more independent can live in cottages or apartments on campus while those who are recovering from an illness may need to stay in a skilled nursing area for a period of time – you will never have to move out of the community entirely just because you become ill or require additional help.